 The integral $(\ref{eq:eikonal phase})$ has been done explicitly in \cite{Guevara:2019fsj}, and we recap its derivation here.
 First we split the 4-dimensional momentum transfer into the longitudinal and transverse directions as

-Next we can use the delta functions to do the integrals in the longitudinal directions, which translate into taking $\alpha_1=\alpha_2=0$.
+Next we can use the delta functions to do the integrals in the time and longitudinal direction, which translate into taking $\alpha_1=\alpha_2=0$, independent of the $i\epsilon$-prescription taken.
 In addition, using $p_1{\cdot}k_2=M\omega$, and replacing \eqref{eq:eikonal-scalar} into \eqref{eq:eikonal phase}, we arrive at the integral